Matt-Eva/intro-to-recoil-demo/README.md

 ## Selectors

-Selectors are like atoms in that they are also used to create state, but they have a significant difference.
-Selectors are used only to represent DERIVED state - that is, state whose value is dependent on other state.
+Selectors - like atoms - are also used to create state, but they have a significant difference.
+Selectors are used only to represent DERIVED state - that is, state whose value is dependent on other pieces state.
 Derived state is never changed using a setState function - rather, whenever a piece of state that it depends upon changes, derived state's value will also change.
 Because we never call a setState function for a piece of derived state, we'll want to access derived state using the `useRecoilValue` hook, since that only returns the state value without a corresponding setter function.

 Let's look at an example of derived state, and talk about selector syntax.
 Go ahead and open up the file `allLemursState.js` and view it in your text editor.
 Open up the files `categoryState.js` and `searchState.js` as well, since we'll be using state defined in those files here in `allLemursState.js`.